 The project site fronts existing public roads to the south (NE 9th Street) and west (NE 232nd Avenue).
 Camas planning documents identify both fronting roads as future arterials within the North Urban Growth Area (NUGA).
 In an effort to provide a better arterial alignment for the future while avoiding direct impacts to existing wetlands, the project proposes to create a new half-width public arterial road curving through the site in lieu of typical road frontage improvements.
 The new school will take access off of this new half-street.
 New ROW will be dedicated to the City incorporating these and future improvements.
-See the attached Road Frontage Improvements Alternate Design Memo for additional information.

-It is anticipated that the new half-street will be a dead-end road, serving only the school in the interim condition until the City or other developer(s) extend the new half-street north along 232nd Avenue and east along NE 9th Street.
-Adjacent property owners will continue to access their properties via the existing roadway network.
-The new half-street will be built to its future arterial classification including sidewalks, street trees, and street lights on the school's side.
+It is anticipated that the new half-street will be a dead-end road near the east property line, serving only the school in the interim condition until the City or other developer(s) extend the new half-street north along 232nd Avenue and east along NE 9th Street, or widen to the full width.
+Adjacent property owners will continue to access their properties via the existing roadway network (namely NE 9th Street).
+The new half-street will be built to its future arterial classification including street trees and street lights on the school's side.
+The half street improvements are limited to the frontage limits of the modified property.
+No frontage improvements are proposed along the land being conveyed to the public on the northern portion of $232^{nd}$ Avenue.
+In addition to the alternate road alignment, the project proposes a detached trail in place of a detached sidewalk.
 Although the roadway will only have two travel lanes initially, it will contain a center left turn lane and bicycle lanes when it is extended and widened in the future.
 The name of this new roadway is currently unknown.